rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 # forwarded to the Leader.
 curl -G 'localhost:4001/db/query?level=linearizable' --data-urlencode 'q=SELECT * FROM foo'

+# The read request will be served by the node if it is the Leader, and if it
+# remained the Leader throughout the processing of the read.
+If the node
+# receiving the query is not the the Leader, the request will be transparently
+# forwarded to the Leader.
+If a linearizable read is not available within 1
+# second of receiving the read request, an error will be returned.
+curl -G 'localhost:4001/db/query?level=linearizable&linearizable_timeout=1s' --data-urlencode 'q=SELECT * FROM foo'

 # Query the node, telling it simply to read the SQLite database directly.
 # No guarantees on how old the data is.
 In fact, the node may not even be
 # connected to the cluster.
 Provides the fastest possible query response.